GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ModifiedCamClay/Example.rst

 All constitutive parameters such as density, viscosity, bulk and shear moduli are specified in the International System of Units.

 --------------------------------------------------------------
-A comparison between GEOSX results and semi-analytical results
+A comparison between GEOS results and semi-analytical results
 --------------------------------------------------------------

 The simulation results are saved in a text file, named ``ModifiedCamClayResults.txt``.
-A perfect comparison between the results given by the TriaxialDriver solver in GEOSX and the semi-analytical results presented above is show below:
+A perfect comparison between the results given by the TriaxialDriver solver in GEOS and the semi-analytical results presented above is shown below:

 .. plot:: docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ModifiedCamClay/TriaxialDriver_vs_SemiAnalytic_ModifiedCamClay.py